Welcome to Project Starfish. Greetings from the founder: Subhashish Acharya ( a.k.a. Subs)

 Brief Bio :

-Subhashish, who has a bachelors in Engineering is a consummate business professional.
-Over 15 years of business experience in Programming, Business Consulting, Management Consulting, Six Sigma, Operations, Business Development, Marketing and Industry experience.
+EXPERIENCE: 20 years of business experience in Programming, Business Consulting, Management Consulting, Six Sigma, Operations, Business Development, Marketing, and Strategic Alliance Industry experience.
 His Linkedin profile is here: http://www.linkedin.com/in/sacharya/.
-Currently he works as a Director at PTC managing Industry 4.0 market and partner development globally, after his 13-year stint at Oracle.
+Currently, he works as a Director at PTC managing Industry 4.0 market and partner development globally, after his 13-year stint at Oracle.

 Subhashish and Soumita looked at the unemployment among the blind from a very different angle.
 They believed a new way, a very creative way needs to be propounded to solve the impending problem.
 That is how the Project Starfish model of employment was born.

-Soumita Acharya is a Filmmaker, a Philanthropist and an awesome mother.
+Soumita Acharya is a Filmmaker, a Philanthropist, and an awesome mother.

 Soumita, a business graduate from Calcutta, is passionate about film making.
 A socially conscious person, Soumita is a believer of socio-economic equality.
 A resident of Lowell, she met several artists who were talented but weren’t marketing themselves.
 Soumita used a different technique called the “biography” method, where artists talked about their journey unfolding into art.
 The series on Artists were telecast via several local TV channels, and it was an instantaneous hit.
 Soumita didn’t stop at that.
 She realized there was a need to promote the City of Lowell.
 Branding a city is a concept that exists only in big cities.
 Utilizing the same concepts a complete website for the City of Lowell was built.